EliteFarmers/Bot/COMMANDS.md

 ---
 ### /jacob fortune
-Check how much fortune you will need for each bracket in a contest!
+Check how much fortune you will need for each bracket in a contest.

 **Usage:** `/jacob fortune` `(bps): <breaks per second>` `(dicer): <include rng drop>` `(mooshroom): <include mooshroom cow drops>`